hashicorp/docker-vault/0.6/README.md

 # Consul Official Image Build

+The version of this hosted on [HashiCorp's Docker Hub for Consul](https://hub.docker.com/r/hashicorp/consul/) is built from the same source as the [Consul Official Image](https://hub.docker.com/_/consul/).

 There are several pieces that are used to build this image:

 * We start with an Alpine base image and add CA certificates in order to reach